tjfontaine/cloudnative/infrastructure/security/Vault/tutorial.md

 Then we'll take you through a Vault deployment scenario on [Oracle Container Engine for Kubernetes (OKE)][oke], whereby Vault will be integrated with the OKE cluster control plane using the Vault Kubernetes auth method.
 The Kubernetes auth method can be used facilitate authentication with Vault by using a Kubernetes Service Account Token.
 This method of authentication leverages native Kubernetes identity and access management, and makes it easy to introduce a Vault token into a Kubernetes Pod.

-## About [Vault][vault]

-Secret management is one of the core use cases for Vault.
-Vault enables organisations to secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.
-Many organisations have credentials hard coded in source code, littered throughout configuration files and configuration management tools, and stored in plaintext in version control, wikis, and shared volumes.
-Vault provides a central place to store these credentials, ensuring they are encrypted, access is audit logged, and exposed only to authorized clients.

-Vault provides a wide array of features across the secrets management, data protecton, identity-based access, collaboration & operations, and governance and compliance.

-Vault tightly controls access to secrets and encryption keys by authenticating against trusted sources of identity such as Active Directory, LDAP, Kubernetes, and cloud platforms.
-Vault enables fine grained authorization of which users and applications are permitted access to secrets and keys.

 ## Tutorial Overview

 Let’s consider an example of how we can: